redlibrarian/redlibrarian.github.io/_posts/2017-02-28-freedom-to-read-week.markdown

 another](http://lincolnlibraries.org/bookguide/booklists/banned-or-challenged-non-fiction/), all of which would - nowadays would be considered at worst anodyne and at best fundamentally important to modern citizenship and social justice Now, what if we added to this collection, say, a book by (David
 Irving)[https://en.wikipedia.org/wiki/David_Irving] whose work has been condemned as holocaust-denial, but who nevertheless had a long career as a respected historian.
+The fact that his work is challenged by "our side" and on solid historigraphical and scholarly grounds disturbs the simplistic view of intellectual freedom we (librarians) espouse.
+But it's an important perturbation, one to be engaged with, not ignored.
 Evaluating Irving's work with intellectual honesty and rigour *requires* reading it, whether or not we want to read it or want others to read it.
 Including Irving in a display of Freedom to Read Week books would be a useful, necessary, challenge not only to